3 tips to help you prevent sciatica flare-ups while driving

 Sciatica occurs when the sciatic nerve is irritated.
 Your sciatic nerve starts in your lower back and then travels down each leg.
 If you experience sciatica, you’re not alone: Up to 40% of people may experience sciatica in their lives.
 Sitting in a car for an extended period of time can cause sciatica to flare up; this leads many people to wonder how to prevent sciatica while driving.

-Here are three tips to prevent sciatica while driving.
-In addition to these, seeing a physical therapist can be a great way to tackle sciatic nerve pain to help you enjoy getting in the car again.
+Keep reading for three tips to help prevent sciatica while driving.
+In addition to these, seeing a physical therapist can be a great way to prevent sciatic nerve pain while driving so you can enjoy getting in the car again.

-- Lumbar support — Some cars will come with lumbar support adjustments built into the seat.
+- Get some lumbar support — Some cars come with lumbar support adjustments built into the seat.
 Try adjusting these settings until you are comfortable but not totally sunken into your seat.
 You want your spine to be somewhat straight while driving so that you don’t put any additional stress on it that can contribute to sciatica.

 Need to seek additional treatment to prevent sciatica while driving?
-Franklin Rehab can help you get back on the road with confidence
+Physical therapy can help you get back on the road with confidence

 Nobody wants to dread getting into their car for a drive.
 That’s where we come in.
 Our team at Franklin Rehabilitation has years of experience in treating painful back problems like sciatica.
 We are prepared to build you a personalized treatment plan that can help prevent sciatica while driving.

 Contact our team today for more information about sciatica relief or to schedule an initial appointment.